 Endpoint security is one of the broadest cybersecurity categories.
 It overlaps, integrates with, and complements network security, data security, identity-based security, and application security.
 Many IT security solutions provide capabilities that cover multiple security categories across endpoint, network, data, and identity-based models.

-Since a corporate IT network is essentially a linkage of endpoints, endpoint integrity and security may be prioritized before implementing security at the network layer.
+A corporate IT network is essentially a linkage of endpoints.
+This means endpoint integrity and security may be prioritized before implementing security at the network layer.

-Endpoint security strategies and solutions aim to protect endpoints whether they are connected to the network, or have transient interconnectivity.
+Endpoint protection strategies and solutions aim to secure endpoints, whether they are connected to the network or have transient interconnectivity.

 Endpoint security software may be: